 5. Enclosure Prototyping.
 When we get the go-ahead, our design and engineering experts work collaboratively with you.
 Two main ways we do this are:

 a) We either create a replica of your existing enclosure prototype with all the slots, feeders, grooves, etc if you have one.
 This ensures there are no surprises in the manufacturing or assembly stage.

 b) Or if the design is at the concept stage, we adopt a more iterative approach which allows corrections and changes as required.
-Once we have the concept is signed off to develop the prototype.
+Once we have the concept and it is signed off, we develop the prototype.

 FYI we can produce a plastic enclosure prototype in one to two weeks from order.

 6. Production.
 Once the prototype is signed off we start production by CNC programming which basically enables us to transform a flat piece of plastic into your custom plastic enclosure or case.